 Step 4.
 On the right-hand section of Windows Mobility Center, double click on the policy “Turn off Windows Mobility Center.”

 The policy will be applied immediately, which means there is no need to restart your PC.

-How do I disable Windows Mobility Center in Windows 10 via Windows Registry?
+How to Turn On or Off Windows Mobility Center in Windows 11 or 10 via Windows Registry?